What Are Ventilation Calculations?

 All UKBC engineers have BPEC accreditation and use UKAS calibrated equipment.
 UKBC recommend carrying out your ventilation calculations at the same time as your air tightness testing and/or sound insulation testing.

-In addition, UKBC can offer special discount packages when ventilation calculations are booked in conjunction with other tests.
-These include Air tightness Testing and Sound Insulation Testing.
-Furthermore, UKBC also offers a complete SAP Calculations Service, as well as advice about how to make your home environment a healthier and more sustainable environment.
+Furthermore UKBC offers a complete SAP Calculations service as well as advice about how to make your home environment a healthier and more sustainable environment.